munamchand/Extremal_Graph_Invariants/README.md

 # 📘 Extremal Analysis of Graph Invariants on Trees

-This project performs computational analysis of classical and degree-based graph invariants on trees, focusing on their **extremal behavior (maximum and minimum values)** across different graph orders.
+This project performs computational analysis of distance-based and degree-based graph invariants on trees, focusing on their **extremal behavior (maximum and minimum values)** across different graph orders.

 The main goal is to study how different invariants behave structurally and whether they induce similar or contrasting extremal tree configurations.